 If you can’t use them away from your fence and water spills land on it, you should always make an effort to wipe it down immediately.

 To keep your fence, or rusted fence post, from getting overwhelmed with rust, you need to remove rust spots as soon as they start forming.
 This way, you will keep the corrosion from spreading.
 You will also be able to preserve the structural integrity of the metal fence.

-The best way to remove rust spots is to simply scrub them off.
-You can use either steel wool or sandpaper to get rid of these spots.
+The best way to remove rust spots is to scrub them off.
+You can use either steel wool or sandpaper to remove these spots.
 You can also use a chemical rust remover to achieve the same results.

 A small metallic brush can help if the rust is in a hidden area with a bend – fence post and fence repair may sometimes be needed before beginning the removal process.